randreu28/TFG.docs/src/content/projects/common-libraries/index.md

 # 3. Common libraries

 Throughout all the projects, there are some libraries that were used repeatedly that aren't meant to be the main focus of the thesis.
-This section intends to give a quick summary of how they work.
+This chapter intends to give a quick summary of how they work.

 ## 3.1 Leva Controls